 Cons of SSD

 With businesses using their servers on a daily basis, the more efficient the server is able to run the better it is for the company.
-With its quick speeds and wiring, SSD are likely to continue to grow as a viable alternative to standard hard drive memory in the near future.
+With its quick speeds and wiring, SSD are likely to continue to grow as a viable alternative to standard hard drive memory.